JordanEvans/Diego/README.md

 Diego's goal is to create the simplest, fastest story/script editor for Graphic Novel/Manga/Comic Book writers.

+<b>System Requirements</b>

+Linux Operationing System

+Pygtk 3.14.15 installed.

 Here's some instructions for usage:

-<i>At this time the app is in development so it at anytime it may be anywhere from stable enough to use what is working to broken (feature broken making it unsuable).</i>
+<i>At this time the app is in development and only meant for testing.</i>

 <b>How To Run The App</b>